 Diagnostic testing facilities are a critical part of the response to COVID-19.
 They must protect the healthcare professionals who are performing the testing, prevent transmission to uninfected people coming to be tested, and manage sufficiently high throughput to keep up with testing needs.

 Drive-through testing centers were made popular in South Korea and are now being used across the U.S. and Europe.
 There are many advantages to this approach.
-First, patients can use the air recirculation within the car, so even in close proximity there is minimal exposure for healthcare workers.
-Because patients stay in their cars, there are no possible interactions with others in parking lots or hallways where transmission could occur.
+First, patients can use the air recirculation within the car, so even in close proximity there is minimal exposure for healthcare workers and other poeple being tested in their own automobiles.
+Additionally, there is no possible interaction with others in parking lots or hallways where transmission could occur.
 The throughput is high, since no cleaning of surfaces or air space is needed between patients; new patients are evaluated every 2-5 minutes.
 However, a major disadvantage of drive-through testing is that it requires participants to have cars.
 In heavily-affected urban centers, many people rely on public transit.
 Lower-resourced communities in the U.S. or internationally are also less likely to have vehicle access.
 To serve the needs of these communities, an alternative testing strategy is required.

 Walk-in testing centers were also developed in South Korea using an innovative phone-booth method.
 The patient and provider are on opposite sides of a transparent barrier.
 Using reusable gloves, the provider swabs the patient’s oropharynx and nasopharynx, then the provider transports the sample to the lab nearby.
 These booths are much easier and faster to clean than a conventional room, with a turn-around time of only 10 minutes per patient.
 Similar methods are being considered in other HICs and may have a role to play in LMICs as well.
 For more detail on South Korea’s innovations, see Module 2.

 “Phone-booth” testing method, South Korea.